maiqha/maiqha.github.io/index.md

 I aspire to become a problem solver for businesses.
 Using analytics and programming skills, I strive to build creative solutions, optimize outcomes, and automate efforts for a more streamlined work process.
-I'm keeping myself busy with programming projects and applying data analytics in my current role.
+I'm keeping myself busy with programming projects and applying statistical methods in my current role.

 For work contact, please message me on [LinkedIn](https://www.linkedin.com/in/maiqha/).